PostgREST/postgrest/api.rst

 Horizontal Filtering (Rows)
 ---------------------------

-You can filter result rows by adding conditions on columns, each condition a query string parameter.
+You can filter result rows by adding conditions on columns.
 For instance, to return people aged under 13 years old:

 .. tabs::